 Where to start?

 You will be forgiven if your first reaction to this article was “Wow, that feels like a lot of work!”
 And yes the up front implementation effort can be significant….but we can help with this and the end result is well worth it.
 There is also a danger of boiling the ocean by continually adding features and requirements until the whole project crumbles under its own weight.
 You cannot expect to move from fully manual to fully automated overnight; this has to be an iterative process.

 A good starting point therefore is to list out the most manual and repetitive elements of the onboarding process and go from there.
 You will probably find that although elements of these workflows are indeed automated, the breakdown will usually be found in a manual interaction between you and your customer.

-A Support Portal can fix this.
+A Developer Hub can fix this.
 So what are you waiting for?